 I used to use a lot of isolated listening “practice” clips that my students totally dreaded.
 Part of reason they dreaded those clips was that they had no relation, no meaning we cared about.
 But give them an interesting show, and they can’t get enough.
 Why?
 Because they care about the plot and the people.

-FREE SPANISH TV SHOWS
+SPANISH TV SHOWS FOR CLASS

 See my Spanish movies and shows page for many more Spanish-language suggestions, and of course let me know if I missed one of your favorites.
 You can also see Learn Spanish on YouTube for a more extensive list of videos, including shows and options for younger learners.

 Designed for absolute beginners, BBC produced this free show to introduce basic language, the kind you would need to get around town while traveling.
 Set up as an interactive mystery show, my students really got into this one and didn’t mind that it’s a tiny bit outdated.
 This is a perfect end-of-the-year treat when students are getting restless, or to watch over the summer and keep up the language from Spanish 1.
 If you click on the link above, you can watch interactive lessons.
 If you don’t have flash, you can also use the episodes on YouTube.
 I have a guide for all the episodes as well.

 Level: Novice-Low and up

-A loose spin-off of the sitcom Friends, Extra is fantastic for beginners, in the sense that it provides compelling, highly comprehensible input.
+A loose spin-off of the sitcom Friends, Extra is fantasticfor beginners, in the sense that it provides compelling, highly comprehensible input.
 My students loved it and by April it was the perfect little reward to watch at the end of class, a bit each day.